koptelovmax/AgriCode/README.md

 2) Fix the data set names in "Open the data" section in *segment_classification (7 classes).ipynb* or *segment_classification (15 classes).ipynb* depending on the setting

-3) Run in Google Colab:
+3) Run in Google Colab, for the 7-class setting:

 `workflow/segment_classification (7 classes).ipynb > Runtime > Run all`

-or, depending on the setting:
+for the 15-class setting:

 `workflow/segment_classification (15 classes).ipynb > Runtime > Run all`